adispring/git-client-hook/README.md

 Check options includes:

-1. git hook will install only if NODE_ENV is development or undefined.
+1. git hook will install only if NODE_ENV is development or undefined.(some problems with NODE_ENV)
 2. if the project is managed by git.(has .git/ dir)
 3. whether some hooks have already installed, whether hooks have changed/updated.
 If hook has already installed and not changed, this hook will not install again, else if it updated, it will updated.